dddrrreee/cs49n-19spr/labs/0-blink/README.md

    2. Adapt the code in `part3/blink.c` to (1) set GPIO pin 20 to output, and then in a loop repeatedly set it on and off ("clear").
-   3. After each change, power-cycle the pi, and use the bootloader to load the code. `rpi-install.py kernel.img`
+   3. After each change, power-cycle the pi, and use the bootloader to load the code. `pi-install kernel.img`

 Generalize your code to work with any pin from 0 to 30 (note, not all of these are defined, but ignore that):